mintproject/riverwidthEO/README.md

 ### changes in 1.1
 ##### Cloud Filter
 The previous cloud filter was missing clouds and hazy images.
-The latest version address the cloud issue by adding new filtering strategy.
+The latest version address the cloud issue by adding a new cloud filtering strategy.

-###### Correlation between Aerosol Band and Water Vapor Band in Sentinel-2
 - Cloudy and hazy images show high correlation between the aerosol band and the water vapor band which can be used to flag cloudy and hazy images.
 - Images where correlation between aerosol band and water vapor band is greater than 0.8 are considered as cloudy or hazy images.
 - For these images, the cloud probability threshold is set to 0.1 instead of 0.4 (previous version).